 Managing Grouper Groups

-Every Grouper group has a Group Name and a Group ID.
+Every Grouper group has a Group Name (short proper name) and a Group ID (four+ characters that reflect the purpose of the group).
 The examples in this document use the Group Name “Science Fiction Movie Club” and the Group ID sciencefictionmovieclub.

-- All Group IDs must begin with a letter or digit.
-They may contain letters, digits, dashes, and underscores, but they may not contain any spaces.
+- May contain letters, numbers, dashes, and underscores, but they may not contain any spaces

-- For most groups (mailing list groups, LionMail groups/Google groups, etc.), we encourage people to suggest a Group ID that is all lower case but that is not a requirement.
-However for training groups, we always use mixed case (e.g. AlumniOffice).
+- We encourage people to suggest a Group ID that is completely lower case (e.g. sciencefictionmovieclub) but that is not a requirement.
+However for training groups, we always use mixed case (e.g. AlumniOffice) Group ID.

-- We cannot create a mailing list Group ID or a Google Group ID (LionMail Group ID) that matches an existing UNI, username, email alias or simple mailing list - we will let you know if there is a duplicate and will request another Group ID suggestion.
+- Must not match an existing UNI, username, email alias or simple mailing list - we will let you know if there is a duplicate and will request another Group ID suggestion.

 There are several ways to select the group you want to update from the Grouper home page.